-- (1) means the mass of the vehicle, with its fuel tank(s) filled to at least 90 per cent of its or their capacity/capacities, including the mass of the driver, fuel and liquids, fitted with the standard equipment in accordance with the manufacturer's specifications and, when they are fitted, the mass of the bodywork, the cabin, the coupling and the spare wheel(s) as well as the tools. - (2) means all the features not included in the standard equipment which are fitted to a vehicle under the responsibility of the manufacturer, and that can be ordered by the customer. - 3.4.
-Pure electric, pure ICE, hybrid electric, fuel cell and alternatively-fuelled vehicles - 3.4.1.
+- (1) means the mass of the vehicle, with its fuel tank(s) filled to at least 90 per cent of its or their capacity/capacities, including the mass of the driver, fuel and liquids, fitted with the standard equipment in accordance with the manufacturer's specifications and, when they are fitted, the mass of the bodywork, the cabin, the coupling and the spare wheel(s) as well as the tools. - (2) means all the features not included in the standard equipment which are fitted to a vehicle under the responsibility of the manufacturer, and that can be ordered by the customer.

+- 3.4.
+Types of vehicles - 3.4.1.
 "Flex fuel vehicle" means a vehicle with one fuel storage system that can run on different mixtures of two or more fuels. - 3.4.2.
-"Mono-fuel vehicle" means a vehicle that is designed to run primarily on one type of fuel.
+"Mono-fuel vehicle" means a vehicle that is designed to run primarily on one type of fuel. - 3.4.3.

-- 3.4.3.
 "Not off-vehicle charging hybrid electric vehicle" (NOVC-HEV) means a hybrid electric vehicle that cannot be charged from an external source. - 3.4.4.
 "Off-vehicle charging hybrid electric vehicle" (OVC-HEV) means a hybrid electric vehicle that can be charged from an external source. - 3.5.
 Calculations - 3.5.1.
 "Coefficient of determination" (r^2) means:

-$$r^{2} = 1 - \frac{\sum{i=1}^{n} (y{i} - a{0} - (a{1} \times x{i}))^{2}}{\sum{i=1}^{n} (y{i} - \overline{y})^{2}}$$ a_0 is the axis intercept of the linear regression line a_1 is the slope of the linear regression line x_i is the measured reference value y_i is the measured value of the parameter to be verified
+$$r^2 = 1 - \frac{\sum{i=1}^{n} (y_i - a_0 - (a_1 \times x_i))^2}{\sum{i=1}^{n} (y_i - \overline{y})^2}$$ a_0 is the axis intercept of the linear regression line a_1 is the slope of the linear regression line x_i is the measured reference value y_i is the measured value of the parameter to be verified